microsoft/fast/packages/fast-form-generator-react/README.md

 ### Keywords that cannot be interpreted

 #### allOf & $ref
 The allOf and $ref keywords cannot be interpreted by the schema form generator.
-To allow for most of the functionality there is a tool inside the [data permutator](https://fluentweb.visualstudio.com/Fluent%20Web/_packaging?feed=ms.fw&upstreamSource=local&package=%40ms-fw%2Ffw-utilities-data-permutator&version=0.1.10&protocolType=Npm&_a=package) which will simplify the schema and merge allOf arrays when it finds them, see `simplifySchemas`.
+To allow for most of the functionality there is a tool inside the @microsoft/fast-permutator which will simplify the schema and merge allOf arrays when it finds them, see `simplifySchemas`.

-## Ownership
-Contact Fluent Web Questions <fwq@microsoft.com> for details on this repository.